LumoSQL/not-forking/doc/not-forking.md

 where the following options are available:

+- `--config FILE` (or `--config=FILE`)
+specifies a configuration file to load before processing any other options.
+If specified, this must be the first option, and the file must exist; if not specified, the program looks for a configuration file in a standard location and reads it if found (but does not produce an error if not found).
 - `-i`INPUT\_DIRECTORY (or `--input=`INPUT\_DIRECTORY)
 is a not-forking configuration directory as specified in this document; default is `not-fork.d` within the current directory